tianyilim/walkybot/README.md

 Programs and drivers for a Hexapod

 ## Inverse Kinematics
-- Leg IK is implemented here based on material from https://oscarliang.com/inverse-kinematics-implementation-hexapod-robots/.
+- Leg and Body IK is implemented here based on material from https://oscarliang.com/inverse-kinematics-implementation-hexapod-robots/.
 A rough version currently exists within the `walkybot_testbench` notebook.
-- Body IK is being understood at the moment.
+- The `hexapod.py` define classes that describe a hexapod.
+It has yet to be rigourously tested.

 For now, a "Wave" gait shall be implemented - the simplest kind of gait whereby legs move one by one.
 Next, a "Ripple" gait would be implemented, and a "Tripod" gait would be implemented last.